 Each school year, the Natural History Museum of Utah is offers home school families one free self-guided field trip during one of the Museum's Home Education Days.

-- No Home Education Day for Fall 2020 due to COVID-19 precautions.
+- No Home Education Day for Spring 2021 due to COVID-19 trends.

 In order to receive free admission present your Utah certificate of exemption to School Programs staff in the Canyon lobby between 10:00am-1:00pm.

 No advance registration necessary, and free admission includes special exhibitions.

 Junior Science Academy is an engaging learning experience designed to meet Utah's Core Curriculum Objectives and Intended Learning Outcomes through hands-on, inquiry-based activities and authentic learning experiences that help build understanding and strengthen your students' science processing skills.

 2021-2022 Junior Science Academy Home School Offering